Tropical Storm Cecil

-Severe Tropical Storm Cecil in May of 1989 caused devastating floods in central Vietnam, killing 751 people.
+Severe Tropical Storm Cecil was a deadly and destructive typhoon that caused devastating floods in central Vietnam which killed 751 people in May of 1989.
 The storm developed as a tropical depression over the South China Sea on May 22.
 Tracking north-northwestward, the system steadily intensified, attaining peak winds of 110 km/h.
 The Joint Typhoon Warning Center (JTWC) assessed Cecil to have been slightly stronger with one-minute sustained winds of 140 km/h.
 The storm made landfall near Hoi An, Vietnam early on May 25 and quickly weakened.
 The system later dissipated over Laos on May 26.

 In Vietnam, heavy rains accompanied the storm, amounting to over 510 mm in some areas, triggered catastrophic and deadly flooding.
 Widespread structural and agricultural losses took place in addition to the significant loss of life, with damage estimated at ₫300 billion ($71.7 million).
 In the wake of the flooding, some international aid was sent to Vietnam, though most relief work was conducted by the nation's government, local agencies, and the Red Cross.